 People’s Choice

 There are moments when the universe seems to present humanity with a crossroads, inviting us to choose not only between needs-based and debt-based systems but also to reconsider the very structure of authority that shapes our world.
-As we reflect on the outcomes produced by these systems and tools, another crucial choice emerges: the form our future authority should take.
+As we reflect on the outcomes produced by these systems and what's behind them, another crucial choice emerges: the form our future authority should take.

 Authority in Context

-Authority, when examined carefully, can be shaped in fundamentally different ways depending on the outcome we seek.
-Today, across the globe—whether in governments, corporations, or households—most leaders operate within a pyramid-shaped model of authority, a framework built on layers of separation and centuries of tradition.
+Authority, when examined carefully, can be shaped in fundamentally different ways depending upon the outcome we seek.
+Today, across the globe—whether in governments, corporations, or households—most leaderships operate within a pyramid-shaped model of authority, a framework built upon layers of separation and centuries of tradition.
 This structure tends to obscure the actions of those at various levels, creating opportunities for secrecy and darkness.

 Alternatively, humanity could adopt a sphere-shaped model of authority—one that fosters unity and inclusion and brings transparency to governance.
 In this model, basic, transparent systems benefit everyone; leadership is not concentrated in the hands of one individual who could be influenced, overthrown, or eliminated.
 Instead, authority becomes stable and resilient, less prone to the pitfalls of hidden agendas.